Ella-Xue/Novel-ideas/README.md

 # Novel-ideas
-a web app developed with nodejs, express and mongodb Yi Xue student number: 20086419
+a web app developed with nodejs, express and mongodb.

+Yi Xue.
+Student number: 20086419